-Two years after the launch of the Trailblazer campaign, we’re thrilled to watch it continue to transform the image of the university,” said MCG CEO and president, Peter George.
+“Two years after the launch of the Trailblazer campaign, we’re thrilled to watch it continue to transform the image of the university,” said MCG CEO and president, Peter George.

 This recent wave of awards reflects work from 2012, where the campaign featured ads and took on a new life in airport and washroom installations and on billboards that literally underwent a metamorphosis over the course of weeks.
-See the fulfilment website now; we will be adding a case study detailing the 2012 campaign on our website soon.
+A fulfilment website also brought traffic back to the U of M site.

 During the past 12 months, the University of Manitoba has received in all 26 awards for its marketing and communications efforts.
 CASE, or Council for the Advancement and Support of Education Communications Awards, are an annual program that recognize excellence in marketing and communications.
 The awards program is highly competitive and this year received an astounding 550 entries.